 Dangers and thoughts on the startup hype

 These have been quite good news for Chile.
 As far as I know, this incentivation has activated the economy, building a highly active sort of economic cluster.
 The Start-up Chile program became well known between all the many accelerators that operate around the world, and gathers entrepreneurs from all around the world; just as it aimed.
 But once then, it suddenly started to sound me like a gold rush to me.
-The classic dream of the startup, is to make a great business that starts making revenues, and then is sold to a bi g corporation at a very high price.
-There is also a less common dream of keeping with a healthy big business such as Facebook.
-When I started wanting to start and drive my own business, I wanted to make it so I was independent from the predetermined and guaranteed kind of life that job grants.
+The classic dream of the startup, is to make a great business that starts making revenues, and then is sold to a big corporation at a very high price.
+There is also a less common dream of keeping with a healthy big business, like Facebook.
+When I started wanting to start and drive my own business, I wanted to make it so that I was independent from the predetermined and guaranteed kind of life that a regular job grants.
 Maybe when the idea of the startup becomes a standard ideal as well, feels like it deprecates it’s own purpose.
-Maybe in that sense namely becoming a startup becomes self defeating.
+Maybe in that sense, namely, becoming a startup becomes self defeating.
 This is where suddenly the word Startupidization came to my mind, while working for a certain startup project once.